-If your application is refused by the BLA, you may be able to apply to the Victorian Civil and Administrative Tribunal (VCAT) for review of the BLA's decision in very limited circumstances.
+If your application is refused by the Business Licensing Authority (BLA), you may be able to apply to VCAT for review of the BLA's decision in very limited circumstances.

 You must show that the BLA relied on false information about you in determining that you failed to meet the licence qualification criteria.
 For example, if your application is refused by the BLA on the grounds that you were convicted of a serious criminal offence of the type set out in either section 17 or section 18 of the Rooming House Operators Act 2016, you could appeal that decision if you can show you were not convicted of the offence.

 You can apply to the BLA to provide a copy of the reasons for its decision.